hmshreyas7/dish-wish/app/src/main/java/com/example/dishwish/README.md

 Clicking the "done" button adds the dish to the selected list and the user is taken back to the main screen with a message popping up that either says "New dish added" (if successful) or "Failed to add dish" (if unsuccessful).

+It is also possible to open this screen in "edit mode" which happens when a list item on the main screen is clicked.
+In this mode, the title of the screen is modified appropriately and all the relevant information for the chosen item is loaded.

+Clicking the "done" button in this case updates the existing dish rather than creating a new one.
+Updates may involve modifying details about the dish or even changing which list it should belong to.
+A message that either says "Dish updated successfully" (if successful) or "Failed to update dish" (if unsuccessful) is displayed after this step.

 ## CookFragment

 This class corresponds to the "To Cook" tab on the main screen.
 The appropriate data is fetched from the database and loaded as a list here.
-This is done in such a way that the data automatically refreshes when the user adds a new dish.
+This is done in such a way that the data automatically refreshes when the user adds a new dish or updates an existing one.
+Clicking on any list item opens `AddDishActivity` in "edit mode".

 ## CustomPagerAdapter